Research in practice

 Pregnancy

-Advice on health and safety issues relating to pregnant students may be sought from a School/Faculty Health and Safety Coordinator or Health and Safety Manager and/or University Health and Safety Services.
-Please see the Policy on support for pregnant students and students with very young children on the Equality and Inclusion Unit webpages. to view the Health and Safety risk assessment guidance and the Risk Assessment template.
+Advice on health and safety issues relating to pregnant students may be sought from a School/faculty health and safety coordinator/manager and/or University health and safety services.
+Please see the Policy on support for pregnant students and students with very young children on the Equality and Inclusion Unit webpages to view the risk assessment guidance and template.

-If you are a disabled student and have any questions relating to Health and Safety and your disability, please contact your School/Faculty Health and Safety Coordinator or Health and Safety Manager and Disability Services.
+If you are a disabled PGR and have any questions relating to health and safety and your disability, please contact your School/faculty health and safety coordinator/manage and Disability Services.

 You should also download the Safezone app which has a check in timer.
 You can use this to share your location with the Security team if it would help you to feel more comfortable, for example if you are working alone in a building.